Dantiest/murilex-prototype/README.md

 This Repo Includes:

-- Project documentation and concept outlines
+- Project documentation and concept outlines.

-- Early product architecture and market research
+- Early product architecture and market research.

-- Wireframes, mockups, and notes on implementation paths
+- Wireframes, mockups, and notes on implementation paths.

-- Thoughts on regulation, scalability, and business models
+- Thoughts on regulation, scalability, and business models.